China doubts its ability to invade Taiwan - ExBulletin

-US intelligence shows that Chinese President Xi Jinping has ordered his country’s military to be ready by 2027″ to invade Taiwan, although he may currently have doubts about his ability to do so given the current situation.
-Russia’s experience in its war with Ukraine, CIA Director William Burns said.
+WASHINGTON (AP) U.S. intelligence shows the Chinese president Xi Jinping ordered his country’s military to be ready by 2027″ to invade Taiwan, although he may currently have doubts about his ability to do so given Russia’s experience in its war against Ukrainesaid CIA Director William Burns.

 Burns, in a television interview broadcast on Sunday, stressed that the United States must take Xi’s desire to ultimately control Taiwan very seriously even if military conflict is not inevitable.